Survey Results: Close Calls While Scuba Diving

 Understanding scuba divers’ encounters with “close calls” and how we could better learn from sharing these diving incidents.

-We conducted a survey on close calls while scuba diving in relation to a series of close-call articles published by InDepth Magazine.
-The goal of this InDepth/Scubanomics survey is to better understand how often scuba divers encounter “close calls” while scuba diving and how we could better learn from sharing these incidents.
+We conducted a survey on close calls while scuba diving in relation to a series of articles published by InDepth Magazine on close calls.
+The goal of this InDepth/Business of Diving Institute survey is to better understand how often scuba divers encounter “close calls” while scuba diving and how we could better learn from sharing these incidents.

 InDepth Magazine and the Business of Diving Institute collaborate on a series of scuba diving industry surveys to better understand where we stand on dive industry issues, identify workable solutions, increase awareness of opportunities, and, most notably, fuel discussions among dive professionals.